FREQUENTLY ASKED QUESTIONS

 How does the community provide input?

-The community governance structure of LaunchNW is designed to involve local leaders to ensure each community’s unique needs are met.
-These leaders not only have “a seat at the table,” but they are also actively involved in the decision-making process for the initiative.
+LaunchNW is a collective impact initiative.
+The collaborative governance structure of LaunchNW is designed to involve local leaders to ensure each community’s unique needs are addressed.
+These leaders not only have “a seat at the table,” but they are actively involved in the decision-making for the initiative.

 LaunchNW also hosted a series of town halls in the summer of 2022 to engage and collect input from over 300 local community members.
-Join our mailing list to stay informed and get involved!
+Numerous task forces are seeking community input as they begin their work, which you can learn more about through our e-newsletter.

 What about data privacy?